rpd/rhd_DEgs/README.md

 ========================

 This is my first attempt at a fluid css grid.
-I have made my own grid and css classes in my attempt to bring a fluid css grid with responsive mobile first web design.
+I have made my own grid and css classes in my attempt to create a fluid css grid with fluid and responsive, mobile first web design.
 Basically this relies on a combination of a fluid grid with media queries and image percentage scaling.